JadMakki/Gaussian-Process-Factor-Anlysis/README.md

 # Gaussian-Process-Factor-Anlysis
-Walking through my implementation of GPFA, which will be used for analysis of neural data
+Walking through my implementation of GPFA as we progress, which will be used for analysis of neural data